G-Two/smoke-x-receiver/README.md

 ### Build

-If you need to make changes to the SPI configuration
+First run menuconfig to create a new sdkconfig.

 ```
 $ make menuconfig
 ```

-Otherwise, just build and flash
+Then build and flash

 ```
-$ make
 $ make flash
 ```